macccorehenni/ten-stories/Main Story/The College of the Unheard Chapter Two.md

 ---

 _The wisps of smoke that the little ones called the Parents watched over Givly as they sensed— no, they_ felt, _the incoming presence of the Ten.
-But what is this? reasoned the elder one.
+But what is this reasoned the elder one.
 More, the young one replied.
 Three more, all brave of heart.
 The elder hissed, then noted Givly's movement.
 She's still alive, the elder one said.
-We need_ more. _No, no, they are coming, elder one.
+We need more punishment / No, no, they are coming, elder one.
 The younger one's face— if you could call its face as much— drooped, then the two turned to smoke and went into the room, better hidden, where their other girl, their quarry, the one_ who never would be taken, _was hidden._

 As the Ten flew over the city of Ilford, they noticed the Hotel, where all who had "saved" Givly grimaced at the fact that they would have to do it again.
 "Mariana, Anna, Celeste!
 If my research is correct, we need to bank to the 15, right, Ilven, Hades, Palten?"
-Anna shouted over
+Anna shouted over the sound of the mounts.

 The mounts assented, and started the turn.
 Ilven did it with flourish, his body barrel rolling across the path of Hades and Palten.